-Proscovia Nabunya’s global research focuses on HIV-stigma reduction interventions, mental health, and family and community-based support systems as protective factors for the development and well-being of children and families impacted by HIV/AIDS.
+Proscovia Nabunya is an Associate Professor and Director of the International Center for Child Health and Development (ICHAD) at the Brown School at Washington University in St. Louis.
+Her global research focuses on HIV prevention and stigma reduction interventions, mental health within the context of HIV, and family and community-based support systems as protective factors for the development and well-being of children and families in low resource settings.
 She has research expertise in poverty-reduction strategies that utilize asset-based interventions and their impact on children and families’ social, economic and health well-being in HIV-impacted communities in sub-Saharan Africa.

 Before joining the Brown School, Nabunya completed the Provost’s Post-Doctoral and Transitional Program for Academic Diversity Fellowship at New York University’s Silver School of Social Work.